Lebanon blast probe suspended for second time - RFI

 If removed, Bitar would be the second investigator to be sacked since the explosion amid widespread accusations of obstruction by Lebanon's political barons, who have largely dodged interrogation.

-The move sparked an outcry from rights groups and relatives of blast victims who accused the political elite of undermining the investigation into Lebanon's worst peacetime disaster every step of the way.
+The latest move sparked an outcry from rights groups and relatives of blast victims, who accused the political elite of undermining the investigation into Lebanon's worst peacetime disaster.

-Aya Majzoub, Lebanon researcher at Human Rights Watch, said the latest complaints "should make it patently clear that the Lebanese political class will do everything in their power to derail, obstruct and undermine the investigation and escape justice".
+Aya Majzoub, Lebanon researcher at Human Rights Watch (HRW), said the case "should make it patently clear that the Lebanese political class will do everything in their power to derail, obstruct and undermine the investigation and escape justice".

+"These brazen obstructions of justice should be a wake up call to the international community to authorise an international fact-finding mission," she told AFP.

+Ibrahim Hoteit, whose brother was killed in the blast, accused the political class of "deliberately wasting time" to thwart accountability.

 More than a year after the blast that destroyed swathes of the capital, the probe has yet to identify a single culprit.

-Top officials in parliament, government and top security agencies where all aware of the fertiliser's presence.
+Top officials in parliament, government and top security agencies were all aware of the fertiliser's presence and its potential dangers, but failed to act.

+In a report last month, HRW accused Lebanese authorities of criminal negligence in their handling of the ammonium nitrate shipment, and called for broad international sanctions against them.

 Bitar in July demanded that parliament lift the immunity of Machnouk, ex-finance minister Ali Hassan Khalil and former public works minister Ghazi Zaiter so that they can sit for questioning.